Nitrate contamination and groundwater residence times in the Molasse Basin, Lower Bavaria

 During the last 50 years, human activity has strongly altered the quality of groundwater in numerous porous aquifers.
 The increase of nitrate concentration that has been observed in many aquifers around the world, especially in Europe and Northern America, causes the most concern due to its detrimental health effects in drinking water.

-This project is in cooperation with the Ministry of Environment and Health and the Bavarian Environment Agency and aims to (1) improve the groundwater quality of the contaminated aquifer and (2) to protect deeper groundwater systems in this region from nitrate contamination.
+This project was in cooperation with the Ministry of Environment and Health and the Bavarian Environment Agency and aims to (1) improve the groundwater quality of the contaminated aquifer and (2) to protect deeper groundwater systems in this region from nitrate contamination.